-4.2.5 Automatic recognition rules in ROBO-ONE auto (We released this rule in advance for ROBO-ONE auto held in September 2019.)
+4.2.5 Automatic recognition rules in ROBO-ONE auto

 In ROBO - ONE auto, the robot must recognize the state of the opponent and the referee more than 1 m apart.

 In this examination, KHR - 3 HV, a certified robot is used as an opponent.